dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Workarounds.md

 ---
 # Limitations and Workarounds in This Release of Splice Machine

-{% include splice_snippets/onpremonlytopic.md %}
-This topic describes workarounds for known limitations in this release of the Splice Machine Database.
-These can include previously unstated limitations or workarounds for problems that will be fixed in a future release.
+This topic describes workarounds for known limitations in this Release of the Splice Machine Database.
+These can include previously unstated limitations or workarounds for problems that will be fixed in a future Release.

 These are the notes and workarounds for known issues in this release: